GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/custom-controls-labels/index.md

 title: Custom controls have associated labels
 description: |
-  Learn how to improve your web page's accessibility by making sure that all custom controls have labels that screen readers can access.
+  Learn how to improve your web page's accessibility by making sure that all custom controls have labels that assistive technology users can access.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse: